 Left-Handed Scholarships, Unclaimed Money and Other Scholarship Myths

-If you’re the parent of a current or soon-to-be college-aged student, paying for school is on your mind a lot.
-You’ve likely helped your kid fill out forms, talk with advisers and search for scholarship opportunities, and so you’ve seen how overwhelming it can be.
+If you’re reading this post, chances are good that paying for school is on your mind a lot.
+You’ve filled out forms, talked with advisers and searched for scholarship opportunities, and so you’ve seen how overwhelming it can be.
 And, at some point, someone probably tried to reassure you with this: “Aw, heck, there’re all kinds of scholarships out there.
 You can win a scholarship just for being left-handed.
 And I heard that there are a ton of scholarships that no one even claims!”

-The idea that your son or daughter can earn scholarships without even trying does seem reassuring.
-But these scholarship myths don’t tell the full story, and putting too much stock in them can cost your family.
+The idea that you can earn scholarships without even trying does seem reassuring.
+But these scholarship myths don’t tell the full story, and putting too much stock in them can cost you.

 Myth Number One: The Left-Handed Scholarship (and its close cousin, the Klingon)

-Before we do too much debunking, it’s important to know that your friend isn’t all wrong: there has indeed been a scholarship program just for left-handed people: the Frederick and Mary F. Beckley Left-Handed Scholarship.
+Before we do too much debunking, it’s important to know that your friend isn’t all wrong: there once was a scholarship program just for left-handed people: the Frederick and Mary F. Beckley Left-Handed Scholarship.
 And there are also scholarships out there whose criteria include being tall, knowing Klingon or having the last name “Van Valkenburg.”
 Upon a quick skim, it does seem like the financial aid world is full of free money for just about any reason.

-But it’s important to look closer.
-The goofy criteria get the headlines, but your left-handed daughter shouldn’t go into her aid calculation counting on $1,500 from the Beckley Scholarship.
-That award, established with a bequest from two left-handed tennis players who met and married at Pennsylvania’s Juniata College, is available only to students at their alma mater — and in addition to being lefties at this small school, recipients must demonstrate financial need and academic success.
+But it’s important to look beyond the goofy criteria.
+Even when it was being awarded, the Beckley Scholarship wasn’t open to just any lefty.
+Established with a bequest from two left-handed tennis players who met and married at Pennsylvania’s Juniata College, the award was available only to students at their alma mater — and in addition to being lefties at this small school, recipients had to demonstrate financial need and academic success.

 The same is true for other scholarships of this nature: Van Valkenburgs compete in an essay contest about their heritage; Klingon speakers have to show an academic interest in language, not just watch Star Trek a bunch.

 What’s more, this lesson also applies to broader demographically-based scholarships.
 Organizations like the United Negro College Fund, Hispanic Scholarship Fund and American Association of University Women are out there to serve specific populations — but they’re looking for more than just a demographic fit.
-When you’re helping your son or daughter seek out scholarships, make sure to take a close look at all of the criteria, not just the gender or ethnic basics.
+And while many scholarships are designed for those who identify with certain races, ethnic backgrounds, gender identities or other characteristics, that’s rarely all there is to them.
+As you search, make sure to take a close look at all of the criteria, not just the basics.